-There are a wide variety of different ways that you can obtain or carry money overseas including credit cards, ATM cards and cash.
-Travellers cheques werey popular for security reasons but they are becoming more and more obsolete.
+There is a wide variety of ways that you can obtain or carry money overseas including credit cards, ATM cards and cash.
+Traveller's cheques were popular for security reasons but they are becoming more and more obsolete.
 Most people rely on ATM's, but you should always carry cash as well in case your card or the ATM malfunctions.

 You may want to obtain a small amount of local currency prior to arrival.
 If you can’t obtain currency in advance, you will usually find banking services in the Arrivals Hall of the airport, port or border post, You should try to carry at least some of your money in small denominations so that you can change only the amount you will actually need.
 This is particularly important near the end of your holiday as it is sometimes difficult to change back surplus local currency.